Your Commonly Asked Questions

 All the major private medical insurances (BlueCross/BlueShield, Independent Health, Univera, UnitedHealthcare, Empire Plan, others, plus Medicare, Medicaid, and U.S. Military TRICARE) pay and are very supportive for our Emergency Physician House Calls™ with our PORTABLE ER®.
 We bill medical insurances directly, not patients.

 "What do you do with the money?"

-All insurance money, all insurance required Co-pays, all insurance high-deductible required payments and all personal donations to "Saved by Grace Ministry, Inc." are used 100% to care for those in greater need.
-All donations are payable to "Saved by Grace Ministry, Inc." and are tax-deductible with receipts personally given to patients and the end of your Emergency Physician House Call™ or mailed to you.
+All insurance money, all insurance required Co-pays, all insurance high-deductible required payments and all personal tax-deductible donations to "Saved by Grace Ministry, Inc." are used 100% to "care for those in greater need".
+All donations are payable to "Saved by Grace Ministry, Inc." are tax-deductible with receipts personally given to patients and the end of your Emergency Physician House Call™ or mailed to you.

-Saved by Grace Ministry, Inc. is a Federal and New York State Public Charity organization like the American Red Cross or Salvation Army and is a Federal and New York State Non-Profit (Not-for-Profit) organization.
+Saved by Grace Ministry, Inc. is a Federal and New York State Public Charity organization like the American Red Cross or Salvation Army, and it is a Federal and New York State Non-Profit (Not-for-Profit) organization.

 "Are you cheaper than the expensive hospital ER?"